jmeile/ApacheHostTrap/README.md

 * If you are using the block_bots.conf file, then you may also add or remove some user agents there.

-* Finally give your apache user the rights to access those files, eg:
+* Give your apache user the rights to access those files, eg:

   `chown -R www-data:www-data /usr/local/ApacheHostTrap`

+* Finally restart apache:
+  `service apache2 restart`

 ## Some more detailed documentation
 Note: this may work in Apache 2.2, but you will have to manually install the